 The skipper winning the most races inevitably is going to be the one with the best touch.
 I call touch the simultaneous coordination of steering and sail trim with wind and sea conditions.Bruce Goldsmith in Sail Trim & Speed (Rebel Class Website)

-- Build speed first.
+- Build speed first – don’t pinch.
 A boat needs to go fast before the underwater foils can develop enough lift to keep the boat tracking to windward.
 If you’re slow, bear off and ease your sails to get going.

 - Test to windward constantly.
 Once you have speed and are trimmed in, try pointing higher in flat water or if wave conditions allow.
+Trim harder and flatten your sails.
 You probably can head up further than you thought.
-If you start to lose speed, head back down.
+If you start to lose speed, ease and head back down.
 Repeating this as a cycle is called scalloping.

 - Don’t take unnecessary “downs.”
 The primary problem for most sailors is bearing off in a lull.
 Instead of bearing off, sail a straight line or just feather down slightly.
-We covered this is on our posts Sailing Lulls Tips and Sailing Lulls Tips Part II.
+See more in our post Sailing Lulls – What’s the Best Response?

 - The next level.
 Master the above tips first, but then try to move to the next level – constant interplay of steering and trimming to match the constant changes in wind and waves.
-The Bruce Goldsmith article quoted above gives a good hint at the skills, as does The Ugly Side of Pinching, by Vaughn Harrison (International Sailing Academy).
-We’ll explore these in a future article.
+See our post Do You have the Right Touch? for more.

 #3.
 Maximize foil effectiveness